jwelrynewone/docs/deprecated/MathWalk.md

 ---
-Simulate the P&L and the TVL for the Matrix Protocol
+Simulate the P&L and the TVL for the Nibiru Protocol
 ---

 # Concepts Overview

-## Steps involved in the Matrix Protocol
+## Steps involved in the Nibiru Protocol

-- The user deposits OSMO worth 100 USD to the vault of Matrix Protocol.
+- The user deposits OSMO worth 100 USD to the vault of Nibiru Protocol.
 We will use a front-running resistant oracle to calculate the price of OSMO.
-- Matrix Protocol will mint 100 stablecoins (100 USDM). $ value of OSMO = amount of USDM issued to the user.
+- Nibiru Protocol will mint 100 stablecoins (100 USDM). $ value of OSMO = amount of USDM issued to the user.
 - Users transact USDM, (transfer, exchange, and store USDM).
-- Matrix Protocol transfers the OSMO to a derivative dex and creates a delta neutral position to hedge.
+- Nibiru Protocol transfers the OSMO to a derivative dex and creates a delta neutral position to hedge.
-- The user deposits 100 USDM to the Matrix Protocol vault for redemption into 100 USD worth of OSMO.
+- The user deposits 100 USDM to the Nibiru Protocol vault for redemption into 100 USD worth of OSMO.
-- The delta neutral position is unwinded at the derivative dex and the OSMO is withdrawn to the Matrix Protocol vault (specific to OSMO).
+- The delta neutral position is unwinded at the derivative dex and the OSMO is withdrawn to the Nibiru Protocol vault (specific to OSMO).
-- Matrix Protocol will destroy the USDM when the OSMO will be withdrawn to the user’s wallet.
+- Nibiru Protocol will destroy the USDM when the OSMO will be withdrawn to the user’s wallet.
 - Users will also be able to obtain USDM through DEXes OSMOSIS, and GRAVITY-DEX.
 Once the USDM is in circulation, it is freely traded.

 ## Mechanism for the derivative exchange

-- Delta Neutral Position For Matrix Protocol to always be able to issue/redeem USDM at par value, Matrix Protocol will short OSMO/USD perpetual swaps on a derivatives dex(decentralized exchange) to an equivalent amount of the USDM in circulation.
+- Delta Neutral Position For Nibiru Protocol to always be able to issue/redeem USDM at par value, Nibiru Protocol will short OSMO/USD perpetual swaps on a derivatives dex(decentralized exchange) to an equivalent amount of the USDM in circulation.
-- The position will be delta neutral and Matrix Protocol will be protected from price fluctuations of OSMO.
+- The position will be delta neutral and Nibiru Protocol will be protected from price fluctuations of OSMO.

 ## Example
 - Let’s assume that OSMO is trading at $10,000.
 A user issues 10,000 UXD in exchange for 1 BTC.